 Many of us have dreamed about soaring in a hot air balloon over Sonoma Wine Country, and really, what better way is there to take in a birds-eye view of gardens, rolling hills, forested mountains and vineyards thriving in emerald green grape leaves?

 It's remarkable how huge Sonoma County looks seen from above.
 Vineyards that already seem large from the ground are lattice works of intricate trellising, rolling across hills and Valley.
 Sheep, cows, goats, horses, and even the occasional bison or llama look like toys.
-The sun dapples across lakes, creeks winds like ribbons through the landscape, and old barns dot the fields.
+The sun dapples across lakes, creeks wind like ribbons through the landscape, and old barns dot the fields.
 Flights are available from Up & Away Ballooning, and Wine Country Balloons.